-BC-4.7.2 All institutions referred to under Paragraph BC-4.7.1 are required to notify the CBB before the introduction of any new or expanded customer products and facilities.
-The CBB will respond to the concerned bank within one week of receipt of the notification if it has any observations on the new product.

-[This Paragraph was deleted in October 2011].
+BC-4.7.1 [This Paragraph was deleted in October 2016.]
+BC-4.7.2 All retail banks licensed by the CBB are required to notify the CBB before the introduction of any new products or services or any changes in existing product/service.
+The CBB will respond to the concerned bank within one week of receipt of the notification if it has any observations on the new application.
+BC-4.7.2A The reference to changes in existing product/service refers to changes that will have an additional financial cost to the customers.
+BC-4.7.3 [This Paragraph was deleted in October 2011].